 a.
 “Embracing” suffering?

-The first and last sentences are similar, and both are anti-Scriptural.
+The first and last sentences are similar, and neither matches with our examples in Scripture.
 We are never told in Scripture to “embrace suffering” or “readily encounter with all sorts of suffering,” and every single Scriptural example we have shows us the opposite.

 - David ran away from King Saul for years.
 He didn’t stay in the palace and let Saul spear him, or give himself up for Saul to kill him.
 He did not embrace suffering.